grpc/proposal/A100-client-side-weighted-round-robin-slow-start.md

   // so that endpoint would get linearly increasing amount of traffic.
   // When increasing the value for this parameter, the speed of traffic ramp-up increases non-linearly.
   // The value of aggression parameter should be greater than 0.0.
-  // By tuning the parameter, is possible to achieve polynomial or exponential shape of ramp-up curve.
+  // By tuning the parameter, it is possible to achieve polynomial or exponential shape of ramp-up curve.
   //
   // During slow start window, effective weight of an endpoint would be scaled with time factor and aggression:
   // ``new_weight = weight * max(min_weight_percent, time_factor ^ (1 / aggression))``,